Digital Preservation Policy

 For a detailed identification of all digital content at the MSU Library, see Digital Preservation Procedures, Appendix A.

-Born-digital content in Special Collections & Archival Informatics.
+Born-digital content in Archives and Special Collections.
 Born-digital materials acquired from individuals and organizations within archival collections and special collections.

 Acoustic Atlas.
 Born-digital sound recordings acquired from researchers, primarily Jeff Rice.

 Digitized content.
 Digital content created through digitization of analog materials by the Digital Production team.